Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Chiefs stats and trends

-- Kansas City has one win against the spread in four games this season.
+- Kansas City has one win against the spread in four games this year.

 - The Chiefs have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- When Kansas City puts up more than 11 points, it is 1-3 against the spread and 2-2 overall.
+- Kansas City is 1-3 against the spread and 2-2 overall this season when the team scores more than 11 points.

-- When Kansas City totals over 216.8 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Kansas City amasses more than 216.8 yards, the team is 1-3 against the spread and 2-2 overall.

-- This year, the Chiefs have seven turnovers, four fewer than the Bills have takeaways (11).
+- The Chiefs have turned the ball over seven times this season, four fewer than the Bills have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bills.